Past Present and Future of Simulation in Military Medicine

 The Response

 One of the critical roles U. S. Air Force medical technicians play is air evacuation of critically ill patients.
-In 2002, three Centers for Sustainment of Trauma and Readiness Skills (C-STARS) was established to better train Air Force personnel in the Critical Care Air Transport Teams (CCATT) in Baltimore, St. Louis, and Cincinnati.[4][14]
+In 2002, 3 Centers for Sustainment of Trauma and Readiness Skills (C-STARS) were established to train better Air Force personnel in the Critical Care Air Transport Teams (CCATT) in Baltimore, St. Louis, and Cincinnati.[4][14]
 These were established after the reviews of Operation Desert Storm revealed that 90% of combat-related deaths occur before reaching a hospital.[4][14]
-Successful CCATT teams have decreased the rate of prehospital combat-related deaths and have allowed the medical personnel to be farther away from the frontlines.[14]
-This training program lasts two weeks and incorporates simulated environments of war with limited visibility and loud background noises while providing medical care.[14]
-They utilize mannequin simulators to reenact large injuries and the movement of personnel, along with smaller task-trainers, to simulate small procedures and interventions.[14]
-More recently, the Air Force has stood up the Aeromedical Simulation Training and Education Center (ASTEC), which is the first of its kind to specifically model and train providers for the provision of medical care in a simulated en-route care environment.[14]
+Successful CCATT teams have decreased the rate of prehospital combat-related deaths and have allowed medical personnel to be farther away from the frontlines.[14]
+This training program lasts 2 weeks and incorporates simulated war environments with limited visibility and loud background noises while providing medical care.[14]
+They utilize mannequin simulators to reenact large injuries and the movement of personnel, along with smaller task trainers, to simulate small procedures and interventions.[14]
+More recently, the Air Force has set up the Aeromedical Simulation Training and Education Center (ASTEC), the first to specifically model and train providers to provide medical care in a simulated en-route care environment.[14]

 Continuing Education